semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 Semgrep uses different naming conventions for project slugs depending on whether the repository scanned is local or remote:

 * Local repository: `repository-name`
-* Remote repoistory: `account-name/repository-name`.
+* Remote repository: `account-name/repository-name`.

 The following image shows how SCP shows remote and local projects to a user.

 ![Projects view with local and remote counterparts of the same repository.](/img/projects-remote-local-slugs.png)

 * **For personal accounts:** A local repository scan does not overwrite the findings records of its remote counterpart.
 They are two separate Semgrep Projects.
 Personal accounts only have one user: you.
 * **For organization accounts**: A local repository scan does **not** overwrite findings records of its remote counterpart.
-However, if two or more members send local repository findings to SCP, one set of findings may overwrite other sets of findings.
+However, if two or more members send local repository findings to SCP, one set of findings may overwrite others.
 This is because organization accounts can have multiple team members, and the CLI sends all local scan findings to the same project slug.

 ## Requested permissions for GitHub and GitLab